 Our business involves the collection, storage, processing and transmission of customers' personal data, including names, addresses, identification numbers, credit or debit card numbers and expiration dates and bank account numbers.
 An increasing number of organizations, including large merchants and businesses, other large technology companies, financial institutions and government institutions, have disclosed breaches of their information technology systems, some of which have involved sophisticated and highly targeted attacks, including on portions of their websites or infrastructure.
 We could also be subject to breaches of security by hackers.
 Threats may derive from human error, fraud or malice on the part of employees or third parties, or may result from accidental technological failure.
 For example, in October 2018, an individual or individuals publicly disclosed portions of certain non-material source code from the proprietary software used in our Pagar.me PSP solution and Stone Pagamentos S.A., or Stone Pagamentos, platforms that we had privately hosted on a third-party code development website.
 Concerns about security are increased when we transmit information.
 Electronic transmissions can be subject to attack, interception or loss.
 Also, computer viruses and malware can be distributed and spread rapidly over the internet and could infiltrate our systems or those of our associated participants, which can impact the confidentiality, integrity and availability of information, and the integrity and availability of our products, services and systems, among other effects.
 Denial of service or other attacks could be launched against us for a variety of purposes, including interfering with our services or creating a diversion for other malicious activities.
-These types of actions and attacks could disrupt our delivery of products and services or make them unavailable, which could damage our reputation, force us to incur significant expenses in remediating the resulting impacts, expose us to uninsured liability, subject us to lawsuits, fines or sanctions, distract our management or increase our costs of doing business.
+These types of actions and attacks could disrupt our delivery of products and services or make them unavailable, which could damage our reputation, force us to incur significant expenses in remediating the resulting impacts, expose us to uninsured liabilit